cwt2020/csgo-lense/README.md

 If you have the ability to enable DSR (Dynamic Super Resolution) you will see a much better effect, otherwise because there is no texture sampling there will be some aliasing.

 The default settings are to my preference, but I have added some controls.
-Make sure the app has focus (clicking on the taskbar or atl-tab) then use the following keys:
+Make sure the app has focus (clicking on the taskbar or alt-tab) then use the following keys:

      -q : increase size - Caution: this will cause performance issues at higher levels.
      -a : decrease size